RetiredWizard/PyDOS/README.md

 External programs included:

+**pydospins.py** - Displays the GPIO pins for sound output and I2C for the particular board PyDOS is running on.

 **runasthread.py** (Micropython only) - This program will attempt to launch a python program on the second RP2040 core.
 Threading is experimental on Micropython so it's not difficult to crash the microcontroller using this program.
 I have not found a way to kill a thread started on the second core so be sure any threads you launch will shutdown on their own or monitor a global variable or